IT’S ALL GREEK TO ME!

 - This “traditional” method does work, but it is not the most effective method for most students in the 21st century.
 The educational system in which the teaching of Greek flourished in the 19th century involved a great deal of practice with the raw mechanics, the grammar, of language, especially in English and Latin.
 Instruction in Greek, therefore, assumed that students already knew the mechanical grammar of language.
 It was a successful system in its day.

 - Textbooks for Greek in the twentieth century adapted to the changes in education in peculiar ways.
-Rather than change the way Greek was to be taught, textbooks began assuming or supplementing the lessons in Greek with the knowledge of grammar that students of the nineteenth century would have learned in other classes.
-A short Greek textbook from the twentieth century probably assumes a student knows or can absorb a lot about grammar.
-More often Greek textbooks of the twentieth century (and into the twenty-first) add explanations about grammar that were standard in the nineteenth century, so that the books become enormous!
-It is easy to find Greek textbooks close to or more than a thousand pages, because they are teaching not only Greek but a whole language curriculum from a bygone era.
+Rather than change the way Greek was to be taught, most Greek textbooks of the twentieth century (and into the twenty-first) add explanations about grammar that were standard or well known in the nineteenth century.
+The resulting books become enormous!
+It is easy to find Greek textbooks close to or more than a thousand densely-packed pages, because they are teaching not only Greek but a whole language curriculum from a bygone era.

-Ancient Greek for Everyone is a fresh start.
+AGE is a fresh start.
 AGE is a digital resource for students of the 21st century who know English and want to learn Greek.
-Every explanation and exercise has been designed and tested to make the transition from English to Greek (or Greek to English) as smooth and direct as possible.
+Every explanation and exercise has been designed and tested to make translation from English to Greek (or Greek to English) as smooth and direct as possible.
 Sometimes we make use of the tools of the nineteenth century, because they are still the most effective tools we know.
 Understanding the sounds of letters and parts of speech remains straightforward and powerful, but we use these tools purposefully.

 – τὸ τέλος –